NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 NotuDocs: Template-First, Text-In Documentation

-Pricing: free tier with 3 templates and 3 notes per month, and a Pro plan at $25 per month with unlimited notes and full template customization.
+Pricing: a free tier with 3 templates and 3 notes per month, and a Pro plan at $25 per month with unlimited notes and full template customization.

-The Workflow Difference: Generation vs Extraction
+The Core Workflow Difference: Generation vs Extraction

 NotuDocs uses AI to extract and organize what you already wrote into a template you defined.
 The clinical content is yours.
 The AI's job is structural: take what you wrote and place it in the right fields.